jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Just you in control of your destiny—exactly like a person playing _Civilization, Anno 1800, or Cities: Skylines_ who always has all the levers of power they need to win the game.

 That's what the Life Star is—the technological re-creation of Evolution, a rulebook to enforce Techvolution.
 It lets everyone play, understand, and master the game of civilization with fair, accountable, and understandable rules that give everyone a chance to win.

-It's a modern rulebook that makes everybody happy.
+The Life Star is a modern rulebook that makes everybody happy.

-Philosophers call it the rational state earned through years of thesis, antithesis, and synthesis in the march of new, better, and reasonable technology.
-I also call it the state of nature.
-A place where all lifeforms happily work frontline jobs inside a country where Darth Blockbuster isn't allowed to play, and bullshit jobs don't exist.
+Philosophers call it the rational state earned through years of thesis, antithesis, and synthesis in the march of new, better, and reasonable technology and economic policies.
+I also call it the State of Nature.
+A place where all lifeforms happily work frontline jobs because Darth Blockbuster isn't allowed to play.

 You'll soon hold my new app in your hand and read about your power to win the game of civilization in Techvolution II: Building the Life Star.